-Difference: Renting vs. Buying
+Renting vs. Buying

 Whether you choose to buy or rent your home depends upon your life situation and personal preferences, as well as the bottom line.
-Ask yourself the following questions as a guide to determine whether homeownership is right for you:
+We've rounded up a list of some of the major benefits of homeownership for you here.

 These are all very real and very valid concerns.
-If you’re not interested in or ready to buy a home – either mentally or financially – then honor your individual needs and wait.
+If you’re not interested in or ready to buy a home, either mentally or financially, then honor your individual needs and wait.
 While some people consider renting to be an act of “throwing money away,” it isn’t.
 Your rental payments cover the basic human need for housing without the lifestyle changes that many simply don’t want or have time for.

 If you’ve made the decision that you do want to buy a home, your next step is deciding how much you can comfortably afford.
 Check out this calculator to get an estimate.

 Want to talk through where you're currently at?
 Our loan officers would be happy to help!
 Get in touch today.